 EpSMon - award-winning self-monitoring App designed for adults who experience seizure

 You may be entitled to free or discounted travel if your seizures mean you can’t have a driving licence (Epilepsy Society)

 |News and events||

-The University of Liverpool is carrying out a research project to help understand more about trauma symptoms in people with epilepsy (April-September 2018).
+The University of Liverpool is carrying out a research project to help with 'Understanding anxiety and worry in people with epilepsy' (April-September 2018).

 Ask your MP to take part in the PIP pledge (October 2017)

 The 100,000 Genomes Project is looking for people with Epilepsy for research into their DNA and genes